-A pulmonic direct murmur is frequently inorganic or anæmic.
-This is to be inferred when the circumstances are present which have been mentioned in connection with an inorganic aortic direct murmur. (exocardial), distinguished from an endocardial murmur by the following points: Conveying the idea of rubbing or friction; apparently superficial; usually two sounds for each beat of the heart; varying in intensity and character during auscultation; its relation to the heart sounds not definite, or the rhythm irregular; not propagated much, if at all, beyond the limits of the heart, and frequently limited to the superficial cardiac space; intensified notably by firm pressure with the stethoscope; disappearing, in some cases, during the stage of pericardial effusion, and finally ceasing after pericardial adhesions have taken place.
+\ A pulmonic direct murmur is frequently inorganic or anæmic.
+This is to be inferred when the circumstances are present which have been mentioned in connection with an inorganic aortic direct murmur. propagated much, if at all, beyond the limits of the heart, and frequently limited to the superficial cardiac space; intensified notably by firm pressure with the stethoscope; disappearing, in some cases, during the stage of pericardial effusion, and finally ceasing after pericardial adhesions have taken place.
 Generally associated with endocardial murmur or murmurs.

-The existence and amount of pericardial effusion are shown by increased dulness or by flatness in the pericardial region, within a triangular or pyriform space, corresponding to the size and figure of the distended pericardial sac; the base situated a little below the level of the apex of the heart, and the summit extending toward or ruite to the sternal notch; the præcordia sometimes projecting, and the intercostal depressions pushed out; the impulse of the heart lost, or, if appreciable, raised to the fourth or third intercostal space; the heart-sounds weakened and distant; the first sound short and valvular like the second sound.

-In chronic pericarditis, with large effusion, the dilatation of the pericardial sac is shown by dulness or flatness extending laterally, more or less, from the præcordia, on both sides of the chest, together with the other signs just mentioned.
+The existence and amount of pericardial effusion are shown by increased dulness or by flatness in the pericardial region within a triangular or pyriform space corresponding to the size and figure of the distended pericardial sac; the base or lower boundary of this space at or below the sixth rib, and the summit extending toward or quite to the sternal notch; the præcordia sometimes projecting, with the intercostal depressions pushed out; the impulse of the heart lost, or, if appreciable, raised to the fourth or third intercostal space; the heart-sounds weakened and distant; the first sound short and valvular like the second sound.
+In chronic pericarditis, with large effusion, the dilatation of the pericardial sac is shown by dulness or flatness extending laterally, more or less, from the præcordia, on both sides of the chest, 't together with the other signs just mentioned.

 Hypertrophy of Heart or Enlargement with Predominant Hypertrophy.-The apexbeat lowered from the fifth intercostal space to the sixth, seventh, or eighth, according to the amount of enlargement, and often removed to the left of its normal situation one, two, or three inches.
-The apex-beat in some cases notably strong, but in other cases weak, in consequence of the change in form of the heart.
+The apex-beat in some cases notably strong, but in other cases weak in consequence of the change in form of the heart.
 Impulses in the intercostal spaces above the apex-beat, and these notably strong.
 Heaving movement of the whole of the præcordia, with more or less power.
-Enlargement of the superficial cardiac space, as shown by percussion, and the degree of dulness notably greater than in health.
+Enlargement of the superficial cardiac space, as shown by percussion, and the degree of dulness within this space notably greater than in health.
 The left margin of the heart extending without the left nipple, as determinable by deep percussion.
 The intensity, length, and booming quality of the first sound of the heart, over the apex or body of the organ, increased.

-If the hypertrophic enlargement exist without valvular lesions (which is rare), absence of organic murmur.
+If hypertrophic enlargement exist without valvular lesions, absence of organic murmur.

-Enlargement of the Heart with Predominant Dilatation.-The fact of enlargement and its degree determined by the same signs as when the enlargement is due to predominant hypertrophy.
-The predominance of dilatation shown by feebleness of the apex-beat and of other impulses; by absence of heaving of the præcordia, and by the diminished intensity of the first sound, and its being short and valvular like the second sound.
-Absence of organic murmur if valvular lesions do not coexist, which is rare.
+Enlargement of the Heart with Predominant Dilatation.-The enlargement and its degree determined by the same signs as when enlargement is due to predominant hypertrophy.
+The predominance of dilatation shown by feebleness of the apex-beat and of other impulses, by absence of heaving of the præcordia, by diminished intensity of the first sound, and by its being short and valvular like the second sound.
+Absence of organic murmur if valvular lesions do not coexist.

-Fatty Degeneration of the Heart.-Persisting feebleness of the apex-beat or other impulses; weakness of the first sound, with shortening, and valvular quality like the second sound, these signs not being referable to dilatation.
+Fatty Degeneration of the Heart.-Persisting feebleness of the apex-beat not otherwise explicable; weakness of the first sound over the apex, with shortening, and valvular quality like the second sound, these signs not being referable to dilatation.

-Functional Disorder of Heart.-Absence of organic murmur and of enlargement, and the heart-sounds normal in all respects save intensity.
+Functional Disorder of Heart.-Absence of organic murmur and of enlargement, and the heart-sounds normal in all respects save intensity and rhythm.\

-^{} For a fuller exposition of the physical signs, etc., of affections of the heart, vide a practical treatise on the diagnosis, pathology, and treatment of these affections, by the writer.
+\ For a fuller exposition of the physical signs, etc., of affections of the heart, vide a practical treatise on the diagnosis, pathology, and treatment of these affections, by the writer.
+2d edition, 1870.